laitanawe/nextflow-novice/_episodes/03-nextflow-example-pipeline1.md

 /*  A Nextflow process block
-    Process names are written, by convention, in uppercase.
+    Process names are written, by convention, in uppercase but it could also be in lowercase.
     This convention is used to enhance workflow readability. */

 process index {